ruby-uniovi/jukebox-sinatra/README.md

 ruby@uniovi is a 2-day workshop which will be held in the University of Oviedo (Spain), from 4th to 6th March 2015.

+## Day 2: Hands-on lab

+Experience how it feels to work as a professional web developer for a few hours while completing the User Stories provided in this [Trello board].

-## Hack it!
+## Hack the jukebox!

 The recommended way to work with this sample app is within the ruby@uniovi virtualized development environment.

 Refer to http://github.com/ruby-uniovi/rubyeii for installation instructions.

-Workshop participants could experience how it feels to work as a professional web developer for a few hours while completing the User Stories provided in this [Trello board].
+Open the project folder with Sublime Text 2 (`subl /vagrant/projects/jukebox-sinatra` from the command line) to easily edit the code.

 ## Roadmap / Support